Here’s why you should skip the diet this year–and every year, whether it’s in the form of a diet, cleanse, plan, protocol, reboot, or reset.

 Anti-diet dietitian Christy Harrison, calls dieting “the life thief.”
 And I couldn’t agree more.
 Not only does dieting take physical time, but it also robs you of so much mental energy–time that could have been spent in so many other meaningful ways.

-Why?
-For one, restrictive eating is not sustainable in the long run, rather it leads to a never-ending restriction and binge cycle.
-Additionally, our bodies were designed to protect us from famine, so it makes sense that it’s easier to gain or hold on to weight than lose it.
+Our bodies were designed to protect us from famine, so it makes sense that it’s easier to gain or hold on to weight than lose it.
 Moreover, there is a theory that says we all have a genetically predetermined weight range.
+Why should you think a natural part of your body’s cycle is something to correct?

 Of course, all this doesn’t mean you should stop eating nourishing foods and taking care of yourself, it just means that you should stop focusing on the number on your scale and/or obsessing over food.
 Instead, focus on how foods make you feel.
-Learn about intuitive eating.
-And if you want to make dietary changes, make them small (one habit at a time), positive (e.g., adding foods not taking away), and flexible.
+Foods like chocolate have their benefits and as part of a nourishing meal can be better for your mental and physical health than a restrictive diet has.
+If you want to make dietary changes, make them small (one habit at a time), positive (e.g., adding foods not taking away), and flexible.

 Then there is the sneaky wellness diet.
 Whether it’s marketed as a “lifestyle plan,” a “wellness reboot,” or “clean eating guidelines,” if there are rules or restrictions, it’s a diet.
 Even if the goal isn’t necessarily to lose weight.
 (And just so you know, clean eating is not a thing-sure it’s great to eat more whole, unprocessed foods, but suggesting that some foods are cleaner and therefore eating them makes you healthier is inaccurate.
 Read more about clean eating here.)